In this article, you’ll learn the pros of spray foam roofing, such as:

 Easy Maintenance

-Once a spray foam roof is installed, it requires minimal preventative maintenance and repair.
-If properly maintained, your spray foam roof can last over 50 years.
+Once installed, a spray foam roof requires minimal preventative maintenance and repair.
+If properly maintained, it can last over 50 years.

 Spray foam roofing systems should be inspected semi-annually, in the Spring and again in the Fall.
 Additional inspections are also suggested following any event that might have caused damage to the system.

-If a silicone recoating is needed, there’s no tear-off of the existing materials; you apply the new coat on top of the current system.
+If silicone recoating is needed, the existing materials are not torn off; the new coat is applied on top of the current system.

 Seamless